mlml-inverteco/deepwater-MPAs/README.md

-# deepwater-MPAs
+# Deepwater MPAs
-Repository for scripts, data, and analyses related to the invertebrate ecology lab's work studying deepwater MPAs
+Repository for scripts, data, and analyses related to the Invertebrate Ecology Lab's work studying deepwater MPAs